imjoy-team/ImJoy/web/public/docs/development.md

 ### Native Python
 Used to run Python code.
 This requires that the **Python Plugin Engine** is installed and started before using the plugin.
 See the **Developing Python Plugins** for more details.

-Similary to `web-worker` plugin, python plugins do not have access to the html dom, but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.
+Similary to Web Worker plugins, Native Python plugins do not have access to the html dom, but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.

 **Use Docker Containers**
  **Not yet supported**